liangzhaoliang95/lxz/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## 📋 NOTICE

+This product includes software developed by liangzhaoliang95 and other contributors.
+See the [NOTICE](NOTICE) file for additional information about third-party dependencies and their licenses.

 ## 🙏 Acknowledgments